OlfatSeid/OlfatSeid/README.md

 ## Hi there, I'm Olfat, 👋

- a machine learning engineer passionate about machine learning, NLP, deep learning, computer vision, large language models (LLMs), and retrieval- augmented generation (RAG) pipelines.
+ a machine learning engineer passionate about machine learning, NLP, deep learning, computer vision, large language models (LLMs), and retrieval-augmented generation (RAG) pipelines.

  -🌱 I’m currently expanding my skills in databases, Power BI for data visualization, MLOps for machine learning operations,and AWS for cloud computing and infrastructure.
  - 📫 How to reach me: ...
  [olfatsa00@gmail.com](mailto:your.email@gmail.com).

 ### 📊 You can find me on Kaggle!